Samkth123/KTH-md/Growth/Session 3/What is a pivot.md

 - New information alligns with existing beliefs
 - Firms may also neglect strategic change if decision-makers perceive that the new information, while potentially valuable, does not justify the risks associated with altering their strategic direction
 - In cases where the new information is ambiguous or does not create a sense of urgency, firms may choose to maintain their current strategic direction. - can adopt wait and see approach

+##### Choosing strategic change
+- In these cases, when decision-makers found that new information conflicted with or expanded the beliefs they held about their firms, their technologies, or their strategies, they opted to change some element of the firm's strategy